unixunion/py-solace-provision/README.md

       setPercent: 60
     #  setValue: 0

+You also cannot mix authentication mechanisms, like password and certificate.
+Choose one.

+    replicationBridgeAuthenticationBasicClientUsername: ""
+    replicationBridgeAuthenticationBasicPassword: ""
+    # replicationBridgeAuthenticationClientCertContent: ""
+    # replicationBridgeAuthenticationClientCertPassword: ""

+The response from the appliance will generally indicate if you have incompatible configurations.

+        "error":{
+            "code":89,
+            "description":"Problem with replicationBridgeAuthenticationClientCertContent or replicationBridgeAuthenticationClientCertPassword: Channel not encrypted", "status":"NOT_ALLOWED"
+        },

 When using Object Files to create/update managed objects on the broker, you can use the `--override` argument to override any attribute in the YAML files.
 As an example, this can be used enable/disable services.
 It can also be used to "template" objects. e.g: